invoke-ai/InvokeAI/docs/contributing/frontend/OVERVIEW.md

 If a feature request or issue doesn't already exist for the thing you want to work on, please create one.

-Ping `@psychedelicious` on [discord] in the `#frontend-dev` channel or in the feature request / issue you want to work on - we're happy chat.
+Ping `@psychedelicious` on [discord] in the `#frontend-dev` channel or in the feature request / issue you want to work on - we're happy to chat.

 ### Code conventions